Our Top Picks

 "Microfiber upholstery is easy to clean with just a damp cloth."

-Best for Baby: Baby Relax Mikayla Swivel Gliding at Walmart
+Best for Baby: Baby Relax Mikayla Swivel Recliner at Walmart

 "Provides all the soothing, gliding action that lulls babies to sleep."